Looking for the best way to seal black limestone paving?

 We recommend using Floorseal Black Limestone Restorer to seal & colour enhance black limestone pavers.

 Black Limestone Restorer is a fully breathable impregnating sealer so it will not trap moisture.
-Black Limestone Restorer seals & deepens the colour of limestone, so appears ‘blacker’.
+Black Limestone Restorer seals & deepens the colour of limestone, so it appears ‘blacker’.

 Black Limestone Restorer dries to a matt finish, so your limestone pavers retain their natural appearance.
 Enhancing the colour of black limestone also enriches its appearance.
 A little like dampening the stone but without an associated shine.